JoselleAstrid/ram-watch-cheat-engine/docs/tutorial/write_game_script.md

 However, Cheat Engine's basic interface can be clunky when working with pointers.
 This is an area where this Lua framework can help a lot.

 Basically, a pointer is a RAM value whose purpose is to track the address of another RAM value (or a block of multiple RAM values).
 In general, the pointer's value isn't going to be exactly the same number as the address it tracks.
-But whenever the address moves by X bytes, the pointer's value should change by that same amount, X. For a general method of scanning for pointers, see the end of [this post](http://tasvideos.org/forum/viewtopic.php?p=431008#431008).
+But whenever the address moves by X bytes, the pointer's value should increase or decrease by that same amount, X.

+For a pointer scanning method using emulator savestates, see the end of [this post](http://tasvideos.org/forum/viewtopic.php?p=431008#431008).
+If that doesn't get the results you want, a more sophisticated method is described in the "How to find a pointer path using Dolphin's debugger" section of [this post](http://tasvideos.org/forum/viewtopic.php?p=457290#457290) by aldelaro.

 Let's say that you've found your character's life bar value, and the address moves when you enter a different level.
 You've found a pointer to the life bar address.
 This pointer's address is the game start address plus 0x240C78.
 The life bar address equals (game start address + pointer's value - 0x7FFFDB60).
 How do we get the remaining life value?